What wines pair well with sashimi and raw fish without causing a fishy aftertaste?

 Shiba Wichern Cellars

 Founded by Akiko Shiba, trained in viticulture and enology at Hochschule Geisenheim University, Germany.
 Own-rooted plantings, regenerative farming, no commercial yeast, no fining.
 From the 2025 vintage, vinifying fruit from Perkins Harter's Bracken Vineyard.
-Around 1,000 cases per year.
-Their wines reflect the real terroir.
+The 2023 Auxerrois from Havlin Vineyard is noticeably more intense than the 2022 — the yield was very low, so it was pressed after the Pinot Noir Rosé with the remaining pomace still in the press, deepening and concentrating the wine.
+Worth knowing when you open a bottle.

 California — Sonoma